paularmstrong/swig/docs/getting-started.md

 ----------------------------------
 Sometimes you may find you need more than one instance of the Swig template engine in the same program runtime.
 For example; one for HTTP responses, one for HTML emails, and one for plain text emails.
 You can do this with the `.engine()` constructor.

-    var engineA = swig.engine({
+    var templateEngine = swig.engine({
         root: '/templates/',
     });

     // ...
     // Later in your code, maybe in another module, you could do this:

-    var engineA = swig.engine({
+    var emailEngine = swig.engine({
         root: '/emails/',
     });

-Any of the options you can pass into `.init()` will work in `.engine()` and the defaults are exactly the same.
-In fact, you can call `.init()` to set a global configuration and then create multiple Swig engines elsewhere in your program which will inherit your global configs.
+Any of the options accepted by `.init()` will work in `.engine()`, and the defaults are exactly the same.
+In fact, you can call `.init()` to set a global configuration and then create multiple Swig engines which will inherit your global configs elsewhere in your program.

     swig.init({
         allowErrors: true,